Deva9102/MLOps_labs/Logging_Labs/README.md

-# MLOps Lab — Structured Logging & Dataset Quality Checker
+# Structured Logging & Dataset Quality Checker

 This lab implements a **dataset quality checker** with a **logging setup**.